kaneplusplus/preference/README.md

-preference: A R client for Clinical Trials using Preference Design
+preference: An R package for Clinical Trials using Preference Design
 ===

 **Author:** Briana Cameron<br/>